epicentre-msf/carbon-travel-app/README.md

 This is a multi-function app that help users look into the Carbon emissions due to travel for MSF/Epicentre

-The app is organised in two parts
+The app is organised in three parts

 1. **The Amex Analysis dashboard**
  Provides an analysis into the AMEX flight data.
 This dataset summarises all the air travels booked through the AMEX travel agency